 4. Reduces high blood pressure

 Again, HIIT training helps to reduce high blood pressure and heart rate.
-This study proves this claim, especially in obese and overweight individuals.
-If you ever wanted to stop gaining weight, HIIT can help.

 The participants trained for four days every week for thirty minutes each day whiles the HIIT group exercised three times per week for twenty minutes each day.